doriordan/skuber/docs/GUIDE.md

 k8s create pod
 ```

-When finished making requests the application should call `close` on the request context.
+When finished making requests the application should call `close` on the Kubernetes client.
 Note that this call no longer closes connection resources since Skuber migrated to using Akka, because the use of application-supplied  implicit Akka actor systems means Skuber cannot be sure that other application components are not also using the same actor system.
 Therefore the application should explicitly perform any required Akka cleanup, e.g.

 ```scala
 k8s.close
 system.terminate
 ```
 ### API Method Summary

+(See [here](https://github.com/doriordan/skuber/blob/master/client/src/main/scala/skuber/api/client/KubernetesClient.scala) for the latest complete API documentation)

 Create a resource on Kubernetes from a Skuber object kind:
 ```scala